 What height should you place the main drain standpipe?

 This should be placed 6″ below the height of the secondary standpipe.
-The reason for the pipe being placed approx 6″ below the emergency drain, is to allow room for water fluctuations as you fine-tune the water flow with the valve.
+The reason the pipe is placed approx 6″ below the emergency drain, is to allow room for water fluctuations as you fine-tune the water flow with the valve.
 This will eliminate any noise or water gurgling as it drains to the sump.

 #2.
 Valve – either a ball valve or gate valve is preferred